iliu-net/alejandro/_posts/2017-03-24-manage busyness.md

 What these quadrants reveal is that identifying which tasks are either important or urgent boils down to time management and what makes us most efficient.
-For example, President Obama’s former campaign manager said in an article by WebMD that Obama valued his time to exercise and that it helped fuel him for the rest of his day.
+For example, President Obama' former campaign manager said in an article by WebMD that Obama valued his time to exercise and that it helped fuel him for the rest of his day.
 According to Obama, "The rest of my time will be more productive if you give me my workout